The alternative operad is not Koszul: Dimension sequence

-For an operad $\mathcal P$, the space $\mathcal P(n)$ coincides with all multilinear monomials in $n$ variables, modulo corresponding relations.
-Thus $\dim \mathcal P(n)$ is equal to the number of all nonassociative multilinear monomials in $n$ variables (equal to $n!$ multiplied by the $n$th Catalan number) minus the rank of matrix $M$ which is obtained from coefficients of all possible consequences of the corresponding identities valid for elements of $\mathcal P(n)$.
-As coefficients of identities defining our operads are integers, this is an integer matrix, and it is possible to consider its reduction $M_p$ modulo a given prime $p$.
+where $M$ is a matrix consisting of coefficients of all linear relations in $\mathcal P$ between all nonassociative multilinear monomials in $n$ variables.
+As coefficients of identities defining our operads are integers, $M$ is an integer matrix, and it is possible to consider its reduction $M_p$ modulo a given prime $p$.

 It is clear that $rk\, M \ge rk\, M_p$.
 The question is how to ensure equality of these values.
 What follows is a variation on the standard theme in numerical linear algebra -- how to substitute rational or integer arithmetic by modular one.